 I can certainly appreciate saving money on budget gear items and clothing.
-But I appreciate getting the right tool for what I plan on doing, too.
+But I enjoy getting the right tool for what I plan on doing, too.
 Sometimes that does mean a budget item is perfectly fine.
-But for a few key items, it is wise to spend a little more money.
+But for a few essential items, it is wise to spend a little more money.

-EDIT: And as others have pointed out in the comments below, the dollar per night ratio becomes very good for a higher end item such a sleeping bag, too.
+EDIT: And as others have pointed out in the comments below, the dollar per night ratio becomes perfect for a higher-end item such a sleeping bag, too.
 My Feathered Friends bag is probably well below a dollar per night per use at this point as just one example.